jtilly/R-travis-container-example/README.md

 [![Coverage Status](https://coveralls.io/repos/jtilly/R-travis-container-example/badge.svg?branch=master&service=github)](https://coveralls.io/github/jtilly/R-travis-container-example?branch=master)

 # R-travis-container-example
-This repository contains an example `R` package that is built using the container-based infrastructure from Travis.
+This repository contains an example `R` package that is built using the container-based infrastructure from [Travis CI](https://travis-ci.org/).

-Using the container-based infrastructure from Travis to build R packages is straightforward and can be very fast when we cache dependent packages.
+The container-based infrastructure from Travis CI to build `R` packages can be very fast when we cache dependent packages.
+The main difference between the containerized infrastructure and the "traditional" approach is that with containers we cannot use `sudo` anymore.
+Therefore, we cannot piece together our favorite version of `R`  using `sudo apt-get install` or rely on binary packages (e.g. from [c2d4u]( https://launchpad.net/~marutter/+archive/ubuntu/c2d4u)).

-To use R from within the container I added the following lines to my `.travis.yml`:
+To use `R` from within the container I added the following lines to my `.travis.yml`:
 ```{yml}
 addons:
   apt: